 Eventually, a model can become so complicated or fiddly that it may be necessary to hold all the struts in place while stringing it together.
-Here are pictures of the jigs that I initially used to make small T-icosa chains with struts secured to a rod or large tube with cable clips, although I no longer use this method.
+Here are pictures of the jigs used to make small T-icosa chains with struts secured to a rod or large tube with cable clips.
 The 1 mm cord passes over the end of each strut (or through the tube) which means going up and down the whole structure several times with the configuration of each node being the same.
 If you find that something has been missed at the end, just go back to a point where there was an option about which direction to take, and try the alternative.
 When finished, secure the ends with a wood/plastic plug (tube) and superglue, undo the screws and it is finished.

 The same principle applied to the more complicated helixes,